GPT-HateCheck: Can LLMs Write Better Functional Tests for Hate Speech Detection?: Limitations

 Our approach relies on a commercial closed-source LLM (GPT-3.5 Turbo), which incurs access costs.
 Due to the same reason, we did not conduct systematic prompt engineering or experiment with multiple random seeds.
 Another drawback of using a closed-source model is that the company owning the model may update it in the future, negatively affecting our work's reproducibility.
 We conducted some preliminary exploration on an open-sourced Llama 2 model~\citep{touvron2023llama}.
 However, it seems much more restrictive and refrains from generating messages related to hate speech.

-Finally, we only generated examples in English in this work.
+We only generated examples in English in this work.
+It would be interesting to extend our framework to other languages like in \citet{rottger-etal-2022-multilingual}.
 Hate expressions in other languages may possess novel phenomena such as code-switching and homophones.
 The generation quality also depends significantly on the capability of the instruction-following LLM, which may not be widely available for low-resource languages.

+Finally, hate can be expressed in other modalities such as emojis~\citep{kirk-etal-2022-hatemoji}, images~\citep{gomez2020exploring}, and memes~\citep{kiela2020hateful}.
+In this work, we only studied hate speech expressed via text messages.